 If you have been charged and arrested with child endangerment, our experienced criminal defense lawyer J. Dallo at Dallo Law, P.C.can help.
 Child abuse charges are serious offenses that can carry severe consequences.
 It’s best to obtain skilled legal counsel as soon as you can.

 Dallo Law, P.C. represents individuals accused of child abuse cases in Bloomfield Hills, Michigan.
 We also serve clients throughout the greater Oakland County and Macomb Company area.
-You can call us at (248) 283-7000 to set up your first consultation for free.
+You can call us at (248) 283-7000 to set up your first consultation.